ColasGael/Color-Pen-Prediction/README.md

  Goal : Realisation of an electronic system to reproduce the Color Pen Prediction effect : https://www.youtube.com/watch?v=i2_MQekyIXk

- This is a project we led in our 2nd year in Centrale-Supélec (2017).
+ This is a "projet innovation" project we led in our 2nd year in Centrale-Supélec (2017).
  Our supervisors were Hanane Meliani and Laurent Cabaret from the LISA Lab.

  This project involved :